CherylAM/CherylAM/README.md

 - 👋 Hi, I’m @CherylAM
-- 👀 I’m interested in learning about careers in Data Science and data analytics.
+- 👀 I’m interested in learning about careers in Data Science and Data Analytics.
 - 🌱 I’m currently studying Data Science at Rutgers.
-This term, I becgan learning, R, SQLite, Python and JSON.
+This term, I began learning, R, SQLite, Python and JSON.
--   It would be great to get some feedmack on my homeowrk assignment codes in the future.
+-   It would be great to get some feedback on my homework assignment coding in the future.
-- 💞️ I’m looking to collaborate on data mining from voters registrer.
+- 💞️ I’m looking to collaborate on data mining from voter registration data.
 - 📫 How to reach me cherylallenmunley@gmail.com

 Cheryl